hyperstack-org/website/Readme.md

 + clone the repo, checkout master
 + `heroku git:remote -a hyperstack-website` - this will add the remote
 + `git remote rename heroku heroku-production` - this will rename the heroku remote heroku-production
++ Note if you are on your own branch then you will need to use `git push heroku-staging my_branch_name:master`

 ### Deploying to staging.hyperstack.org
 + `git push heroku-staging master` - the master is confusing, but basically its saying to deploy to the Heroku master (not the local master branch)